Zunbreak/ShieldShift-Project/README.md

 The actual engine source code is proprietary and hosted in a private repository.

-The commands below describe how installation looks for customers or collaborators with access to the private engine repo.
+The commands below describe how installation looks for customers or collaborators, with access to the private engine repo.

 ## 📦 Installation (for licensed product)